82magnolia/n_imagenet/README.md

 - **Classification on mini N-ImageNet:** Here we report the classification accuracy on the mini original validation split which contains 100 classes.
 The models are assumed to be trained on the mini N-ImageNet train split which also contains the same number of classes.

 ## Downloading N-ImageNet
-To download N-ImageNet, please answer the following [questionaire](https://docs.google.com/forms/d/e/1FAIpQLScURvrZNQArc86M3tA4fKTCgoR_YKqDVuQcygkKttzu5pDEow/viewform?usp=sf_link).
+To download N-ImageNet, please refer to the following [instructions](https://docs.google.com/document/d/1x0Vqe_5tVAJtYLYSZLwN6oNMExyUjIh-a30oLOKV2rE/edit?usp=share_link).
-Once you fill out the questionaire, we will send you the donwload instructions for N-ImageNet.
-If you have any additional questions regarding the dataset or have not received an instructions link long after the questionaire is filled, drop an email to 82magnolia@snu.ac.kr.
+If you have any additional questions regarding the dataset, drop an email to 82magnolia@snu.ac.kr.

 :warning:**Warning**:warning: N-ImageNet is distributed through Google drive.
 Recently, we found that Google disables large file sharing if the number of total downloads for a short period of time reaches a certain limit.
 While this is not an issue most of the time, the file sharing links may break on paper deadlines or rebuttal periods.
 We therefore suggest authors to download N-ImageNet at least four weeks prior to the paper deadline, and earlier the better.
 Nevertheless, please leave an email to 82magnolia@snu.ac.kr if you are in urgent need of N-ImageNet and the file share links are not working.
+In previous cases we manages to share N-ImageNet using scp, provided that the requester shares the destination IP.

 ## Downloading Mini N-ImageNet
 You can directly download mini N-ImageNet from [here](https://zenodo.org/record/6388221#.Y51iJNJBw5k).